elastic/kibana/rfcs/text/0010_service_status.md

 In both the `critical` and `unavailable` levels, all of a service's endpoints will return 503s.
 However, in the `degraded` level, it is up to service authors to decide which endpoints should return a 503.
 This may be implemented directly in the route handler logic or by using any of the [utilities provided](#status-utilities).

+When a 503 is returned either via the default behavior or behavior implemented using the [provided utilities](#status-utilities), the HTTP response will include the following:
+- `Retry-After` header, set to `60` seconds
+- A body with mime type `application/json` containing the status of the service the HTTP route belongs to:
+    ```json5
+    {
+      "error": "Unavailable",
+      // `ServiceStatus#summary`
+      "message": "Newsfeed API cannot be reached",
+      "attributes": {
+        "status": {
+          // Human readable form of `ServiceStatus#level`
+          "level": "critical",
+          // `ServiceStatus#summary`
+          "summary": "Newsfeed API cannot be reached",
+          // `ServiceStatus#detail` or null
+          "detail": null,
+          // `ServiceStatus#documentationUrl` or null
+          "documentationUrl": null,
+          // JSON-serialized from `ServiceStatus#meta` or null
+          "meta": {}
+        }
+      },
+      "statusCode": 503
+    }
+    ```

 ## Status Utilities

 Though many plugins should be able to rely on the default status inheritance and associated behaviors, there are common patterns and overrides that some plugins will need.
 The status service should provide some utilities for these common patterns out-of-the-box.